maiertech/design-system/README.md

     docker run --rm -it -v $(pwd):/components -w /components puppeteer yarn test

 to launch visual regression tests.
+Every now and then you should rebuild the `puppeteer` image and pull the underlying base image to receive the latest patches and updates:

+    docker build --pull config/docker/puppeteer -t puppeteer

 ## Deployment